syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/Creating-GroupBar.md

 title:  Creating GroupBar
 description:  Creating GroupBar
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## Creating GroupBar
+# Creating GroupBar

 This tutorial will show you how a GroupBar is created through the following ways.